 Treat yourself to a wood-burning stove.
 Then get yourself a chain saw and start cutting wood.

-Don't rely on natural gas, scarce oil supplies or electricity but guarantee you and your loved ones a cozy home with a newly installed wood burner.
+Don't rely on natural gas, scarce oil supplies, or electricity.
+Guarantee you and your loved ones a cozy home with a newly installed wood burner.
 And if you have cats and dogs, they'll love you and your fire forever!